-Dysentery is an infection of the intestines, characterized by inflammation does the intestine, severe diarrhoea, pain, with frequent blood and mucus in the stools.
-The condition is more common in developing nations among children aged less than five years old.
+Dysentery is an intestines infection characterized by inflammation, severe diarrhoea, and pain, with frequent blood and mucus in the stools.
+The condition is more common among children under five years old in developing nations.
 Common dysentery symptoms include bloody diarrhoea, nausea, abdominal bloating, flatulence, Abdomen pain, and vomiting.

 Swallowing of bacteria can cause an infection.
-Germs spread from one individual to another mainly when someone has diarrhea that includes lose motions and runny bowel movements.
-It is mainly spread through poor hygiene practices such as not washing hands after using toilets or changing nappies, or sanitary pad.
-One can also transfer this bacterial infection by eating food that has come in contact with water contaminated with human sewage especially in countries with poor sanitation systems.
+Germs spread from one individual to another mainly when someone has diarrhoea, including loose and runny bowel movements.
+It is mainly spread through poor hygiene practices such as not washing hands after using toilets or changing nappies or sanitary pads.
+Also, Dysentery is caused by eating foods that have come in contact with water contaminated with human sewage, especially in countries with poor sanitation systems.

 Staying away from an infected person and washing hands may prevent the spread of germs.
-Also, avoid sharing towels after bath or washing hands.
-Dysentery is very infectious and can easily spread, particularly among children and young, adults.
-Small children those who wear nappies are more likely to transmit germ to others.
+Also, avoid sharing towels after a bath or washing hands.
+Dysentery is infectious and can easily spread, particularly among children and young adults.
+Small children who wear nappies are more likely to transmit germs to others.